Associate Attorney at Bailey Cavalieri LLC

-Ohio Construction Attorney
+Ohio Construction Lawyer

 Nic Oehler is an Ohio attorney focused on construction law and disputes.
 He represents contractors, subcontractors, suppliers, and owners in matters involving construction contracts, payment disputes, mechanic’s liens, and bond claims.